 - The data is complete

 If the data doesn’t meet those four requirements, then it likely does not meet the standard of data integrity.
+Data management tools can help with this but ultimately it's up to you to ensure the highest data quality.

-As Huw Price pointed out in The QA Lead Podcast episode titled Your Data Quality Sucks, ensuring that your systems are running on high quality, secure data is rising in importance as more and more companies build up their own data banks.
+As Huw Price pointed out in The QA Lead Podcast episode titled Your Data Quality Sucks, ensuring that your systems are running on high-quality, secure data is rising in importance as more and more companies build up their own data banks.

 Types of Database Testing